Is Nursing Home Neglect Malpractice?

 You can only make these accusations when the neglect in question compromises your loved one’s health, though.
 For example, the emotional impact of nursing home negligence could not cross-qualify as medical malpractice.

-How to React in the Face of Nursing Home Neglect
+How a Nursing Home Resident Should React in the Face of Neglect

 Your loved one has the right to take legal action if they’ve suffered from either nursing home neglect and abuse or medical malpractice.
 Determining how best to move a lawsuit forward can be challenging, though.
 This is particularly the case if your loved one hasn’t interacted with nursing home law before.